 - IMPETIGO: This condition is highly contagious and requires treatment.
 Unless under the care of a health care provider, the student may not attend school.

 - HEAD LICE: The school must be informed if your child has head lice.
 Any live lice or nits within ¼" of the scalp must be treated.
 Treatment is required before returning to school.
 The student must be "checked in" by the school nurse before returning to class.

-5) PINWORMS: This condition is easily transmitted and requires treatment before attending school.
+- PINWORMS: This condition is easily transmitted and requires treatment before attending school.

-Please report any communicable diseases such as strep throat, chicken pox, etc. to the school nurse for the protection of students in school.
-If you have questions about your child"s attendance at school, contact your school nurse.
+A School District of Clayton policy states that any student too ill to attend the morning session should remain at home for the entire day.Please report any communicable disease such as strep throat, chickenpox, etc., to the school nurse for the protection of the entire building.
+If you have any questions about your child’s attendance at school, contact your school nurse.